 Essential Me: the true center of individual consciousness; the multilayered dimension of subjectivity that has its roots in essence-me and is composed of conscious me, pure conscious me, fundamental me and the knower.

 False Me: the sense of me fully identified with the mind; a superficial sense of personality alienated from one’s true nature; me disconnected from I am.

 Feeling Me: the subjective essence of human me in the heart; the subject to human feelings.

-Fundamental Consciousness: the unified field of consciousness comprised of pure consciousness, fundamental me, pure conscious me, conscious me and the observer, embodied.
+Fundamental Consciousness: the unified field of consciousness – comprised of pure consciousness, fundamental me, pure conscious me, conscious me, and the conscious knower – embodied.